Release management

 default-key <previous_key_id>

 Generate 4096 bits RSA key pair using the following command-line.
-GPG will prompts for various informations.
+GPG will prompts for various information.
 The list below the command suggests some values, keeping in mind that the new key should be used only for signing Apache software packages, not for daily emails.

 gpg --gen-key